-The local coordinate system for a material is set within the Linear Elastic Material, Piezoresistive Material, or Conductive Material features (or their equivalents).
+The local coordinate system for a material is set within the Linear Elastic Material and Charge Conservation, Piezoresistive features (or their equivalents).
 These features default to using the global system, but alternative systems can be defined by adding one of the coordinate system nodes to the Definitions node level of the Model Builder.
 Often the Rotated System feature is used to specify the new coordinate system in terms of Euler angles.